Nicky Lopez Preview, Player Props: Braves vs. Giants

-The Atlanta Braves, including Nicky Lopez (.313 batting average in his past 10 games), take on starting pitcher Alex Cobb and the San Francisco Giants at Truist Park, Friday at 7:20 PM ET.
+The Atlanta Braves, including Nicky Lopez and his .424 slugging percentage in past 10 games, including two extra-base hits but no home run), take on starting pitcher Logan Webb and the San Francisco Giants at Truist Park, Saturday at 7:20 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Yankees.
+He had a hitless performance in his previous game (0-for-2) against the Giants.

 Nicky Lopez Game Info & Props vs. the Giants